 2. Laurel Falls

 Possibly the most popular falls in the park, the 80-foot high Laurel Falls is located 1.3 miles down the trail, which is rated moderately difficult.
-The trail is paved but is rough and uneven.
+The trail is paved at the trailhead, but the pavement is uneven and rough.
+It does not extend the full length of the trail.

 Strollers and wheelchairs are not suitable for the trail, and bicycles and pets are prohibited.
 Those who make the trek to the falls are treated to a lovely two-tiered falls, a perfect spot for pictures, romantic outings and even the occasional wedding proposal.